 The Peters family has owned and operated our resort since 1915.
 We celebrated our centennial summer in 2015 and the 50th anniversary of our golf course in 2018.

-Henry Peters and several partners founded Peters Sunset Beach Resort in 1915 on Lake Minnewaska about 3 miles south of the city of Glenwood.
-Henry Peters was a conductor on the Soo Line railroad, which had a train station in Glenwood, and while travelling along the rails envisioned a resort hotel on Lake Minnewaska.
-Many of the early guests of the resort arrived via the railroad and the president of the Soo Line had a summer cottage on the grounds of the resort.
-The first name of the resort was The Glenwood Summer Hotel.
+Henry and Maude Peters and partners founded the resort and built the Main Lodge in 1915 on Lake Minnewaska.
+The resort is about 3 miles south of Glenwood.
+Henry was a conductor on the Soo Line Railroad, which had a train station in Glenwood.
+While travelling along the rails overlooking Lake Minnewaska, he and Maude envisioned a summer hotel on Lake Minnewaska.
+Many of the early guests of the resort arrived via the railroad or horse and buggy.

 Resort guests today include children, grandchildren and great-grandchildren of guests who came here in the years since opening in 1915.
 Some of our current guests may recognize family or friends in some of these photos and brochures.